FeijóoEditorial

 Centro Azúcar Journal Topics

-Centro Azúcar is an open access journal that publishes original papers, review articles and short communications in Spanish or English on a quarterly basis (January-April-July-October) related to sugar cane industry and its derivatives, biofuels obtaining and technical, economic, environmental and social problems of its operation and development, chemical processes in general and derivatives, simulation and optimization of processes, environmental management, chemical engineering in general and it has a miscellaneous section.
+Centro Azúcar is an open access journal that publishes original articles, review articles and short communications in Spanish or English in the form of continuous publication with one volume per year, without issues related to the sugarcane industry and its derivatives, biofuels obtaining and technical, economic, environmental and social problems of its operation and development, chemical processes in general and derivatives, simulation and optimization of processes, environmental management, chemical engineering in general and it has a miscellaneous section.

 Centro Azúcar Journal is in favor of Open Science, and therefore receives manuscripts from preprint repositories, and promotes research data placement in dataservers among other manifestations.
 It is in favor of open peer review.